-This is a simple test that will establish the integrity of human urine by testing for seven different adulterants.
+Drug Adulteration Test Strip is a simple device that will establish the integrity of human urine by testing for seven different adulterants.

-- Creatinine: Tests for a waste product called creatine which is present in human urine.
+- Creatinine: Detects waste product called creatine present in human urine.

-- Glutaraldehyde: Tests for the presence of exogenous aldehyde.
+- Glutaraldehyde: Tests for the presence of an exogenous aldehyde.

-- Nitrites: Tests for commonly used commercial adulterants.
+- Nitrites: Detects for commonly used commercial adulterants.